 When GearBrain reviewed this lock in late 2017, we were impressed by its integration with third-party alarm companies, Z-Wave compatibility, ease of installation, and how it talks to Alexa and Google Assistant.

-Alternatively, you could try the $229 Level Lock, which hides all of its smartness inside the lock barrel, making it a smaller and far more subtle option compared to the large August.
-You can read our April 2020 review of the Level Lock here.
+Alternatively, you could try the $329 Level Touch, which hides all of its smartness inside the lock barrel, making it a smaller and far more subtle option compared to the large August.
+You can read our November 2020 review of the Level Touch here.

 - Total spent: Approximately $1,100